Deploying mytoken with docker swarm¶

 - Clone the mytoken repo:

-), also register OIDC clients for all supported issuers and at them to the config file. - We have the following config files:
+docker-config.yaml), also register OIDC clients for all supported issuers and add them to the config file. - Copy the example notifier config:

 Setups¶